Bioclear: A Complete Guide on What You Need to Know

 Short answer: Yes!
 Just look at our real patients’ Bioclear before and after photos below.

 But for the more convincing answer, let’s compare Bioclear to other cosmetic treatments.

 Bioclear vs. veneers

-The primary reason to opt for Bioclear is that it’s much more conservative than veneers.
+The primary reason to opt for Bioclear is that it’s much more conservative than composite or porcelain veneers.

 With a veneer, part of your tooth’s enamel must be removed to fit the veneer onto the tooth.
-Once you do this, there’s no going back.
+Once you do ther, there’s no going back.

 Plus, Bioclear takes only one appointment, whereas veneers need multiple appointments over two or more weeks.

 To get a crown, you must remove a lot of tooth structure, making this an irreversible procedure.